nstjean05/Obsidian-Vault/CMPT 385 (Software Eng. I)/Chapter Summaries.md

 - Patters describe a problem, enabling the user to understand what is happening
 - Many pattern domains:
 	- Architectural
+		- Broad design problems
 	- Data
+		- Recurring dat problems and modelling issues
 	- Component
+		- aka design patterns
+		- development of subsystems
 	- Software anti-patterns
+		- Common solutions to a problem
+		- Lead to poor software quality
 # Ch.
 15 - Quality Concepts
+-